-POEditor supports and believes in the Open Source movement, offering free localization services for all Open Source projects.
+POEditor believes in the Open Source movement and supports it, offering free localization services for all Open Source projects.
 You can translate Open Source projects without using up strings from your account’s limit.
 All you have to do is request POEditor’s approval for such a localization project, if the software you want to translate is an OSI approved Open Source software.
 You can find out how to make the request here.

 Remember, when you fill out a request for an Open Source Project, you have to prove that your project is Open Source by providing the type of OSI approved license, a project description and a link to your project page.